Félicette: Flight

-The launch crew began preparing at the launch site on 8 October 1963.
+The crew began preparing at the launch site on 8 October 1963.
 On 11 October, the heading beacon was tested by placing it in a helicopter and tracking it with ground stations.
 On the 12th, the telemetry in the nose cone was unsuccessfully tested, followed by a successful test the next day.
-There were issues testing the homing beacon on the 14th and 15th, but all of the electronics functioned to a satisfactory level on 16 October.
+There were issues testing the homing beacon on the 14th and 15th, but all electronics functioned satisfactorily on 16 October.

 On 17 October, six feline finalists were selected as candidates for the flight, and a tuxedo cat with the designation C 341 was chosen for the flight on launch day, along with a backup.
 Weighing in at 2.5 kg, C 341 was selected as the best of the six finalists due to her calm demeanor and appropriate weight.
 Electrodes were attached to her forward left and right rear leg to monitor cardiac activity.
 Nine electrodes had previously been implanted on her skull: two in the front sinus, one in the somatic area, two in the ventral hippocampal, two in the reticular area, and two in the association cortex.
-Two electrodes were glued to a foreleg so that electrical impulses could be used to stimulate them during the flight.
+Two electrodes were glued to a foreleg so electrical impulses could be used to stimulate them during the flight.
 Two microphones, one on her chest and one on the nose cone of the rocket, monitored her breathing.

 The launch vehicle used was the Véronique AGI 47 sounding rocket, made in Vernon, Haute-Normandie.
 The Véronique rocket came from the German World War II Aggregate rocket family, developed for International Geophysical Year (Année géophysique internationale) in 1957 for biological research.

 On 18 October 1963 at 8:09 am, C 341 was launched into space from the Centre interarmées d'essais d'engins spéciaux site in Algeria.
 The mission was a sub-orbital flight and lasted 13 minutes.
 The rocket engine burned for 42 seconds on ascent and C 341 experienced 9.5 g of acceleration.
 The nose cone separated from the rocket before reaching a height of 152 km and the cat was subjected to five minutes of weightlessness.
 Prior to parachute deployment, spin and vibration on the nose cone caused 7 g of acceleration.
 The parachutes deployed 8 minutes and 55 seconds into the launch, applying 9 g.
 Thirteen minutes after the rocket was ignited, a helicopter arrived at the payload.
 C 341 was recovered safely, and the mission made her the first cat to reach space.